kuntalkumar/questLab/README.md

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.
 Please make sure to follow the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Dependencies

-This project relies on the following dependencies:

-- **React**: A JavaScript library for building user interfaces.
-[Learn More](https://reactjs.org/)
-- **Font Awesome**: An icon toolkit for adding icons to the application.
-[Learn More](https://fontawesome.com/)
-- **react-fontawesome**: A library for using Font Awesome icons in React components.
-[Learn More](https://www.npmjs.com/package/@fortawesome/react-fontawesome)

-You can install these dependencies using npm:

-5. Open [http://localhost:3000](http://localhost:3000) to view the application in your browser.

-## Usage

-- Add tasks by clicking the "+ Add a card" button in any column.
-- Move tasks between columns by dragging and dropping them.
-- Manage tasks within each column (e.g., edit task details, mark as completed).

-## Contributing

-Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.
-Please make sure to follow the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Dependencies